Camp Nou in Barcelona, Spain, home of FC Barcelona

 While the reasons to visit Camp Nou (Catalan for “new field”) haven’t changed over the years, the experience will change markedly very soon.
 The old stadium is set to undergo a major renovation that will, among other things, increase its capacity by about 5,000 and add a canopy over the seating bowl and an oculus scoreboard.

-Work commenced during the 2022-23 season and is forcing the club to play its 2023-24 season at the Barcelona Olympic Stadium.
+Work commenced during the 2022-23 season and has forced the team to play up to two seasons at the Barcelona Olympic Stadium.

 One major change is already evident: The ground is going by a new, corporate-sponsored name: Spotify Camp Nou.